About Mark Collard

 - Seen a moon-bow (a rainbow at night); and

 - Spent more than five months of his life (he estimates) trapped inside a steel tube (flying through the air at 800 km/h).

-Mark lives in a mud-brick home in the hills east of Melbourne with his gorgeous wife Gilly and son Devon.
+Mark lives in the outer-east of Melbourne with his gorgeous wife Gilly and son Devon.
 He counts his time devoted to inspiring groups to play as some of the most rewarding and funnest times of his life!